-Entrepreneurs often don't know that many of the expenses incurred by start-ups can't be currently deducted from their tax returns.
-Be aware that the way you handle some of your initial expenses can make a large difference in your federal tax bill.
+Entrepreneurs often don't know that many of the expenses incurred by start-ups can't be currently deducted.
+You should be aware that the way you handle some of your initial expenses can make a large difference in your federal tax bill.